electric-sql/pglite/pglite-cli-distribution-design.md

   `make check-world`, 226 supported events pass, 11 are explicitly unsupported, 26 are explicitly blocked, all 188 temporary-cluster lifecycles pass, and upstream make exits zero.
-- The sole remaining release gate is the external Phase 0 action: an authenticated project owner must reserve the currently available `pglite` and `@electric-sql/pglite-server` npm names.
-No implementation work depends on that action, but the packages must not be published until it is complete.

 ## 17. Alternatives considered